kboshold/nvim.dotfiles/README.md

-## Usage
+## 🫅 Usage

-### Keymaps
+### ⌨️ Keymaps

+> [!TIP]
+> You can of course also view the keymaps directly in Neovim with `:nmap`, `:vmap` as usual (Typing `:help map` in Neovim will give you more info.)

 > [!IMPORTANT]
-> Highlights information that users should take into account, even when skimming.
+> The following keymaps are automatically extracted from the code via a pipeline and inserted here.
+Therefore, make sure that you have the latest version.

 <!-- generated-keymaps-start --!>